malikwaqashussain/datascience/README.md

-# datascience
-This is dummy project
+This is for class task 1